zhgzhg/sshfsmount/README.md

 To mount drive run:

-	sh ./sshfsmount.sh
+	bash ./sshfsmount.sh

 To mount in silent mode run (useful when you want drives to be mounted at startup; also the RSA key should have already been saved):

-	sh ./sshfsmount.sh --silent PASSWORD_OF_THE_MACHINE USERNAME ADDRESS_OF_THE_MACHINE
+	bash ./sshfsmount.sh --silent PASSWORD_OF_THE_MACHINE USERNAME ADDRESS_OF_THE_MACHINE

 To unmount run:

-	sh ./sshfsunmount.sh
+	bash ./sshfsunmount.sh